crh0716/gaia/apps/settings/README.md

   })
 ```

-Typically we can create DOM element references in onInit, update UI elements and add listeners in onShow or onBeforeShow, remove listeners in onHide, and do cleanup in onUninit.
+Typically we can create DOM element references in onInit, update UI elements and add listeners in onShow or onBeforeShow, remove listeners in onHide, and do the cleanup in onUninit.
 The difference between onShow and onBeforeShow is that onBeforeShow is called before the transition, which makes updating the UI before displaying it to users possible.

 Note that the transition happens right after onBeforeShow, please avoid heavy things in onBeforeShow and onBeforeHide, or it may drag down the performance of the transition.